foucdeg/x-plane-map-electron/docs/README.md

  - New setup page explaining use cases and full configuration
  - Plane icon change
- - Plane trace color varies with altitude.
+ - Plane trace color varies with altitude